privacygmail cleanupemail security

 • No third-party access

-• No additional privacy risk beyond existing Gmail
+• No extra privacy risk beyond using Gmail already

 Privacy concerns: